-The Scud-ER is a North Korean medium-range ballistic missile, an extended range version of North Korea’s Hwasong-6.
-The Scud-ER has a demonstrated range of around 1,000 km, but without knowing the payload weight during its testing, it is unclear the size or type of warhead the Scud-ER could deliver at those distances.
-It is believed that North Korean engineers accomplished this increased performance by enlarging the fuel and oxidant tanks along with a slight enlargement of the missile fuselage.
+The Hwasong 9, or Scud-ER, is a North Korean medium-range ballistic missile, an extended range version of North Korea’s Hwasong-6.
+The Hwasong 9 has a demonstrated range of around 1,000 km.
+North Korean engineers may have accomplished this increased performance by enlarging the fuel and oxidant tanks along with a slight enlargement of the missile fuselage.
 A reduction in payload weight could also explain some of the missile’s further reach.

 Originated from: North Korea